-- 1.1 This policy has been authorised by the Governors, is provided to all members of staff and volunteers, is published on the School website and available in hard copy to parents on request.
-This policy can be made available in large print or other accessible format if required. - This policy has been developed in line with government publications including: Working Together to Safeguard Children (2015 but including February 2017 update), Keeping Children Safe in Education (2016), Prevent Duty Guidance for England and Wales (2015) and What to do if you are worried a child is being abused (2015) (See Appendix 7 for a full list of guidance and useful links).
+- 1.1 This policy has been authorised by the Governors, is provided to all members of staff and volunteers, is published on the School website and is available in hard copy to parents on request.
+This policy can be made available in large print or other accessible format if required. - This policy has been developed in line with government publications including: Working Together to Safeguard Children (2018), Keeping Children Safe in Education (2018), Prevent Duty Guidance for England and Wales (2015) and What to do if you are worried a child is being abused (2015) (See Appendix 7 for a full list of guidance and useful links).
 The policy and its procedures apply wherever staff or volunteers are working with pupils even where this is away from the School, for example on an educational visit.
 This policy should be read in conjunction with other relevant school policies including: Recruitment; Attendance; Behaviour; Anti-Bullying; E-Safety, Health and Safety; Code of Conduct for Staff; and Equal Opportunities policies, all of which are available on the School website.
 Staff and pupils must also be familiar with the School's Acceptable Use of ICT for Staff policy and Code of Conduct for Pupils Use of ICT respectively. - 1.3 The School is committed to safeguarding and promoting the welfare of children and young people.
 This is everyone's responsibility and the School expects all staff and volunteers to share this commitment and to consider, at all times, what is in the best interests of the child.
 Safeguarding children means: - 1.3.1 protecting children from maltreatment; - 1.3.2 preventing impairment of children's health or development; - 1.3.3 ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - 1.3.4 taking action to enable all children to have the best outcomes. - 1.4 Every child without exception should feel safe and protected from any form of abuse, regardless of gender, ethnicity, disability, sexuality or beliefs.
 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-They may be abused by an adult or another child or children.
-Abuse can be: - 1.4.1 physical abuse, for example beating or punching; - 1.4.2 emotional abuse, for example rejection and denial of affection; - 1.4.3 sexual abuse, for example sexual assault or encouraging a child to view pornographic material; and - 1.4.4 neglect, for example failure to provide appropriate care including warmth or medical attention.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+They may be abused by an adult or adults or by another child or children.